drshahizan/learn-django/materials/assignment/submission/DataSphere/Documentation.md

    <li>Limited time for the development of blogging system </li>

-   <li>Development was a liltle bit limited by technical which impacted the performance and scalability of the blogging system..</li>
+   <li>Development was a liltle bit limited by technical constraints which impacted the performance and scalability of the blogging system..</li>
 </ul>